Big Scenic Nowhere: Studio releases (2019–present)

 Big Scenic Nowhere was revived as an official band in 2019 by Arce along with Bob Balch of Fu Manchu.
-The duo released their debut EP, Dying on the Mountain, in 2019 with guest appearances from Nick Oliveri of Mondo Generator, Lalli and Bill Stinson of Yawning Man, Tony Reed of Mos Generator, Per Wiberg of Spiritual Beggars, Lisa Alley and Ian Graham of The Well, and Thomas V. Jäger of Monolord.
+The duo released their debut EP, Dying on the Mountain, the same year with guest appearances from Nick Oliveri of Mondo Generator, Lalli and Bill Stinson of Yawning Man, Tony Reed of Mos Generator, Per Wiberg of Spiritual Beggars, Lisa Alley and Ian Graham of The Well, and Thomas V. Jäger of Monolord.

 Following the band's full-length debut album, Vision Beyond Horizon in January 2020, Reed and Stinson joined as full-time members.
 The album featured several collaborating artists including Alain Johannes.
 The group then released their second EP, Lavender Blues on October 23, 2020, notably produced by Chris Goss of Masters of Reality.
 Guest musicians included Wiberg and Daniel Mongrain of Voivod.

-In early 2022, the band released their sophomore album, The Long Morrow, on Heavy Psych Sounds Records.
+In January 2022, the band released their sophomore album, The Long Morrow, on Heavy Psych Sounds Records.
 The album consists of recorded material taken from Lavender Blues as well as unused material written around the time of the EP's release.
 It featured guest appearances from Wiberg, who has since appeared on every release, and Reeves Gabrels of The Cure.

+In early 2023, the band teased a new album set to be released later in the year while showcasing their cover of the song "Sara Smile" with former Hall & Oates keyboardist Eliot Lewis.
+In November, the album, titled The Waydown, was revealed and features contributions from guest musicians including Wiberg, Gabrels and Gar from Red Barn Studios.
+It will be released in February 2024.

+Released on December 6, 2024 the band contributed a cover of the Jethro Tull song "My God" from the 1971 release, Aqualung to the album Aqualung Redux released through Magnetic Eye Records.
+In review of the album by Blabbermouth.net the band's song was referred to as "an incendiary, garage doom delight."
+A song with the lyrical theme, as described by Rolling Stone writer Ben Gerson as dealing with hypocrisy in religion including "how people manipulate notions of God for their own ends" was an example of the album's "brilliant structural organization."
+The music is set to an "accusatory tone" with a constantly "moving musical theme" and parts that "suggests the influence of Beethoven."
+An example was cited with the lyrics, "So lean upon him gently and don't call on him to save" which leads into a Sturm und Drang explosion from the band.